Tijuana Mexico Temple: Cultural and community impact

 Since its dedication, the temple has played a visible role in the Tijuana community.
 The Church News reports that local officials, including the first lady of Baja California and the mayor of Tijuana.
-The mayor praised the temple’s contribution to the cityscape, describing it as a “living museum” that “beautifies this part of the city.”
+The mayor praised the temple's contribution to the cityscape, describing it as a "living museum" that "beautifies this part of the city."
 After she toured the open house, the first lady wrote in a Facebook post that she was honored to share the time with church members, and learn more about their beliefs and values.

 On December 12, 2015, the evening prior to the dedication, a cultural celebration titled "Venid a Mí" ("Come unto Me") was held.
 It featured youth from the temple district performing traditional music and dance, celebrating local history and the significance of the temple.

-In 2015, the temple won a World Architecture Award for “Best International Building Structure” from the Precast Concrete Institute of America, and earned the PCI Design Award (2015) and the Sidney Freedman Craftsmanship Award (2017) for its intricate precast detailing.
+In 2015, the temple won a World Architecture Award for "Best International Building Structure" from the Precast Concrete Institute of America, and earned the PCI Design Award (2015) and the Sidney Freedman Craftsmanship Award (2017) for its intricate precast detailing.

-According to Wallace Cooper of CRSA, church leaders wanted to create a conscientious statement through the design that told the people of Tijuana they were “incredibly important to (the) church.”
-Church members have described how the temple brings “a special air of peace and tranquility” and alleviates the prior burden of cross-border travel for temple ordinances.
+According to Wallace Cooper of CRSA, church leaders wanted to create a conscientious statement through the design that told the people of Tijuana they were "incredibly important to (the) church."
+Church members have described how the temple brings "a special air of peace and tranquility" and alleviates the prior burden of cross-border travel for temple ordinances.
 The Tijuana Mexico Temple reduced extensive travel times, and although the closest temple for members previously was thirty miles to the North, due to travel restrictions at the border, many members chose instead to drive 8–10 hours to the Hermosillo Sonora Mexico Temple instead.

 Temple presidents and access

-Temple presidents

-The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
-The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
-Serving from 2015 to 2018, the first president was Clark B. Hinckley, with Kathleen H. Hinckley serving as matron.
-As of 2024, Carlos T. Prince is the president, with Ema Lourdes Obeso Buelna de Tom serving as matron.

 Admittance

-A public open house was held from November 13 to 28, 2015 (excluding Sundays) prior to the temple’s dedication.
+A public open house was held from November 13 to 28, 2015 (excluding Sundays) prior to the temple's dedication.
 The temple was dedicated by Dieter F. Uchtdorf on December 13, 2015, during three sessions.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.